Wednesday, July 28, 2010

 • Long skirts and dresses actually make shorter women look longer.
 As a 5’ 4” woman, I have found that I look best in hems just above the knee or hovering near the ankle.
 (A hem only an inch or so below the knee makes me look like gigantic parasol mushroom!)

-Many of the maxi dresses I'm seeing are sleeveless like the Allison Britney Black & White Print Maxi Dress from Beall's online department store.
+Not surprisingly, most of the summer maxi dresses are sleeveless.
 I, like many of my over 50 friends, aren't crazy about our upper arms.
 But I'm not going to stop wearing sleeveless, especially when it's 80 degrees outside!
 My thought: If I'm dressed nicely in a flattering style and I keep smiling, people (unless they have an upper arm fetish) aren't going to be fixated on my aging limbs.
-And if I'm feeling self-conscious, I can always throw on a little cover-up.
-For a dressy maxi like the one from Max Studio below, I'll grab a shawl or a shrug.
-Otherwise, my go-to cover up is my beloved jean jacket or a short, light cardigan.
+And if I'm feeling self-conscious, I can always throw on a little lace or loose knit cover-up, or my beloved jean jacket.
+I'm especially fond of print maxi, but I've included a few maxi dresses in solids as well.